angry-school-hack/angry-school-hack.github.io/_posts/2020-10-18-mdc-principles.md

 ---
 layout: page
-title: The Angry Way
+title: MDC Design Principles
 author: sysangrymin
 categories: [updates]
-excerpt: A summary of what the Angry Way means for MDC members
+excerpt: A summary of design principles
 ---

-# The Angry Way
+# Mad Design Principles
 * The game system is mainly for the GM, who learns the game, builds it, and presents the completed game to the players.
 In this way the system functions mostly like a level editor.
 * The GM should build a fair, but challenging game, then empower players with information (and more? tbd) to make choices, whereby they succeed or fail.
 * Player agency is sacrosanct, but there are different levels of agencies possible: